 #26, Forbes 2016 America’s Top Colleges

-With four fellowship positions annually, Duke University’s Nephrology program offers you one of the most highly sought-after career opportunities in medicine.
+With five fellowship positions annually, Duke University’s Nephrology program offers you one of the most highly sought-after career opportunities in medicine.
 Expect to accomplish great things here in a truly fellow-driven learning environment among a diverse group of faculty and trainees.

 You’ll work hard, but you’ll also have time to manage and live your life, supported by mentors, program directors, faculty and others who make your personalized training and success their first-priority.